 As the name suggests, a quarter of the moon’s cycle has now passed and we can see the right-hand side of the moon fully illuminated.

-Now the moon has travelled exactly 90° of its orbit around the Earth and is directly lit from the right by the sun.
+Now the moon has travelled exactly 90°, or one quarter of its orbit around the Earth, which is where the name of this phase comes from.
+It is now lit directly from the right by the sun.

 The terminator splits the moon neatly in half at first quarter and there are some great sights to observe (click on the image for detail).